department-of-veterans-affairs/va.gov-team/platform/information-architecture/ia-reviews/cto-covid-trials.md

 8/4/2020 - Design intent
 - Questions
   - Is there a landing page in addition to the registration page?
+Yes
-  - FAQ page?
+  - FAQ page separate from landing page? follow up with Danielle
-  - Search optimized or hidden?
+  - Search optimized or hidden? can users go straight to form or do they need to read/understand anything on the landing page? preferred landing page first
-  - Cross-linking from any content?
+  - Cross-linking from any other va.gov content?
+- will be reaching people through text, social media, etc...varied ways...want to keep a simple URL in case it needs to be typed
+- Feedback
+  - MUST mobile breadcrumb only shows the previous page

 7/30/2020 - kick-off meeting